-The FDA can regulate only prescription drug promotional activities that fall within the legal definitions of labeling or advertising.
+FDA Regulations of Drugs – The FDA can regulate only prescription drug promotional activities that fall within the legal definitions of labeling or advertising.
 However, the FDA has defined its authority to cover any material issued by or sponsored by a PC.
-Labeling is defined as “any written, printed or graphic matter upon or accompanying the drug”.
+Labeling is “any written, printed or graphic matter upon or accompanying the drug”.

-For example, brochures, calendars, videos, letters, detailing pieces, even books used to promote a product.
+For example, brochures, calendars, videos, letters, detailing pieces, and even books are used to promote a product.
 The FDA views advertising as “anything other than labeling that promotes a drug product and that is sponsored by a manufacturer” (Kessler & Pines, 1990).
-Such promotions include PC sponsored symposia, exhibits, even statements made by PCRs.
-Therefore, what the FDA considers labeling and advertising, taken together, covers all information conveyed by PCs, even PC sponsored educational activities.
+Such promotions include PC-sponsored symposia, exhibits, and even statements made by PCRs.

 Essentially, promotion according to the FDA is any activity not considered labeling that promotes a drug product.
 Although the FDA can regulate drug promotional activities considered labeling or advertising, it cannot regulate purely educational activities.
 Commercial speech is considered promotional, whereas non-commercial speech is considered educational.